Skip to main content

 The Beirut Declaration and its 18 commitments on “Faith for Rights” have been referred to by several UN bodies, including the:

 The “Faith for Rights” framework has also been used by faith-based actors and civil society organizations.
-For example, the G20 Interfaith Forums in Buenos Aires and Osaka yielded the policy recommendation to reduce incitement to hatred by supporting religious leaders and faith-based actors in fulfilling their human rights responsibilities as summarized in the Beirut Declaration and its 18 commitments (see also the High Commissioner’s statement at the G20 Interfaith Forum in Bologna in 2021 and the webinar in 2023).
+For example, the G20 Interfaith Forums in Buenos Aires and Osaka yielded the policy recommendation to reduce incitement to hatred by supporting religious leaders and faith-based actors in fulfilling their human rights responsibilities as summarized in the Beirut Declaration and its 18 commitments (see also the High Commissioner’s statement at the G20 Interfaith Forum in Bologna in 2021, the related webinar in 2023 and panel discussion during the 2024 Interfaith Forum in Brasilia).

 Several online tools on the “Faith for Rights” framework have been developed together with partner institutions: